 Teams can be all male, all female, or coed.
 A coed team has to have at least two women.

 This is a virtual race, but there’s a competitive spirit to it, because… PRIZES.
 Every runner who completes what they sign up for earns a wooden finisher coaster/medal.
-Whether you hang this with your other medals, or use it as a coaster, you are going to want one of these to commemorate this crazy weird summer and your crazy good accomplishment.
+Whether you hang this with your other medals, or use it as a coaster, you are going to want one of these to commemorate this crazy weird race season and your crazy good accomplishment.

 In addition, the top three men and women finishers in the Solo One Go and the Solo Cumulative and the Solo On My Own categories, and the top three fastest teams in each category earn special etched award pint glasses.
 And we have a bunch of raffle prizes!

 There are shirts and prints available to purchase when you register.
 These are pre-orders, and will ship to you at the completion of the race.
 If you didn’t order a shirt during registration, it’s not too late!
 You can order one through our online shop (shirts ordered this way also ship at the end of the race).